DiyMediaServer

 ➤ How do I generate a secure SSH key pair?

 Use ssh-keygen -t ed25519 for modern systems.
 If you’re stuck with older infrastructure, fall back to ssh-keygen -t rsa -b 4096.
-The Ed25519 algorithm is faster, more secure, and generates smaller keys, but RSA with 4096 bits still does the job when needed.
+Ed25519 is faster, more secure, and generates smaller keys, but RSA with 4096 bits still does the job when needed.

 ➤ Why does SSH complain about bad owner or permissions?

 SSH is picky about file permissions because it has to be.
-Your .ssh directory needs 700 permissions (owner read/write/execute only), private keys need 600 (owner read/write only), and public keys need 644 (owner read/write, others read).
+Your .ssh directory needs 700 (owner read/write/execute only), private keys need 600 (owner read/write only), and public keys need 644 (owner read/write, others read).
 SSH refuses to work with loose permissions because anyone who can read your private key can impersonate you.

 ➤ How do I change the SSH port safely?